Do some vegans eat honey?

 Kidney stones

-Vegans are significantly more prone to kidney stones; however this is not true of their fellows who also eschew all meat but do enjoy eggs, dairy products and natural honey giving them conversely a protective effect[2].
+Vegans are significantly more prone to kidney stones; however this is not true of their fellows who also eschew all meat but do enjoy eggs, dairy products and natural honey giving them conversely a protective benefit[2].

 This may be because of the influence of bee pollen that researchers have shown has a diuretic effect, increasing urine flow.